 Since the Turks used Krupp guns, they used this limber as well, with horses.

-The rear doors can be glued either open or closed, as shown below.
+The rear doors can be assembled either open or closed, as shown below.

 This product was added to our catalog on Sunday 23 August, 2009.